Preparing for your interview

 - understanding current policies and practices in education and teaching in general

-You may have already given a lot of thought to these areas when submitting your written application.
+You may have already given a lot of thought to these areas when crafting your written application.
 That’s a good start, but don’t be complacent and hope reciting that will carry you through.

 And, as with any interview, you’ll be expected to demonstrate good personal, intellectual and communication skills – in fact, as a prospective teacher, these are vital skills.